billstron/passwordless-mysql/README.md

 ```

 ### Options
-Current there are no options supported.
+Currently there are no options supported.

 ## Acknowledgement
 Thanks to [Battochon](https://github.com/Battochon) for the
 [passwordless-postgrestore](https://github.com/Battochon/passwordless-postgrestore)
-library for which this was largely cribbed from.
+library for which this was largely cribbed.

 ## License
 Copyright (c) 2015, William J. Burke